C18orf63: Post-Translational Modifications

 Post-translational modifications the protein is predicted to undergo include SUMOylation, PKC and CK2 phosphorylation, N-glycosylation, amiditation, and cleavage.
 There are six total PKC phosphorylation sites and 2 CK2 phosphorylation sites, 2 SUMOylation sites, and 2 N-glycosylation sites.
 There are no signal peptides present in this sequence.

 Subcellular Location

 Due to the nuclear localization signal at the end of the protein sequence, C18orf63 is predicted to be nuclear.
 C18orf63 has also been predicted to be targeted to the mitochondria in addition to the nucleus.

 Homology

-Orhologs
+Orthologs

 Orthologs have been found in most eukaryotes, with the exception of the class Amphibia.
 No human paralogs exist for C18orf63.
 The most distant homolog detectable is Mizuhopecten yessoensis, sharing a 37% identity with the human protein sequence.
 The domain of unknown function was the only homologous domain present in the protein sequence, it was found to be highly conserved in all orthologs.
 The table below shows some examples of various orthologs for this protein.